Website and App FAQs

 Covers login, subscription benefits, and related user and device access options.

-Q. Why am I being asked to log in to AccuWeather?
+Q: Why am I being asked to log in to AccuWeather?
 What does logging in do?

-Logging in to the AccuWeather website and app are optional—you can use all of AccuWeather’s core features without creating an AccuWeather account.
+A: Logging in to the AccuWeather website and app are optional—you can use all of AccuWeather’s core features without creating an AccuWeather account.
 However, logging in is free and can unlock extra features depending on your product and platform.

 You can log in using an existing Google or Apple account, or by registering with a different email address.
 The first time you log in, an AccuWeather account is automatically created for you.
 Once you’re logged in, the Account icon at the top of the screen will appear as a filled-in shape.